F88/yonokomae/docs/DEVELOPMENT_EN.md

 - README/DEVELOPMENT_EN updated as needed (high-level overview in README; deeper steps here).

+### Judgement collapsing/cache configuration

+Judgement request collapsing and short-term caching are configured per repository in code only.
+There are no environment variable overrides.

+- Edit defaults and per-repo values in `src/yk/repo/core/judgement-config.ts`
+- Provider uses these values via `getJudgementCollapseConfigFor(repoId)`
+- Test environment forces TTL=0 for fast tests; production default TTL=60000ms

 ## Modes and Data Ownership

 Note about seeds and modes: